We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 By default, Bookings checks the Outlook calendar belonging to the ‘assigned staff’ for free time to avoid double-bookings.

-As parking is not a service per se, this is not applicable and any pre-existing appointments in their calendars could stop your parking app from working.
+As parking is not a ‘personally delivered service’ per se, this is not applicable, and any pre-existing appointments in their calendars could stop your parking app from working.

 To fix this, use the ‘Edit Staff’ option and untick ‘Events on Office calendar affect availability’